School Profile

 Fall Carnival

-Overall school climate remains positive, with 89% of students stating that adults treat them with respect, 88% feeling the school is welcoming to them and their families, and over 83% feeling safe and treated fairly.
+Overall, school climate remains positive, with 90% feeling that their teachers care about their health and well-being, and 86% feeling the school is welcoming to them and their families.
 Mountain View remains committed to fostering a respectful, inclusive, and secure environment for all.

-The survey also highlights students’ strong sense of purpose and optimism: 91% report working hard toward their goals, 90% believe they will graduate from high school, and nearly 90% understand their strengths and challenges while actively setting goals.
+The survey also highlights students’ strong sense of purpose and optimism: 90% report working hard toward their goals, and 90% understand their strengths and challenges while actively setting goals.
 Mountain View students are confident, motivated, and well-prepared for future success.

-1. By May 2025, we will ensure that 70 percent of 3rd, 4th, and 5th-grade students who are present for 90% or more of the school year will score above the 21st percentile in NWEA MAP Reading; 70% of Kindergarten, First, and Second Grade students who are present for 90% or more of the school year will perform at or above benchmark on their mCLASS Composite score by May 2025.
+1. By May 2026, we will ensure that 75 percent of 3rd, 4th, and 5th-grade students who are present for 90% or more of the school year will score above the 21st percentile in NWEA MAP.
+80% of Kindergarten, First, and Second Grade students who are present for 90% or more of the school year will perform at or above benchmark on their mCLASS Composite score by May 2026.